Reserved vs On-demand Break-even Calculator

 Does this include partial upfront or term length?

-What should I use for hours per month?
+What should I use for hours/day and days/month?

 Related tools